hanabi/hanabi.github.io/Reference.md

 - This convention only applies to 3-player games.
 - Sometimes, a player will have a fully playable hand from left to right.
 In this situation, players will normally try to perform a *Layered Finesse* in order to get all of the cards in the most efficient manner.
 However, a *Layered Finesse* may not always be available.
-- In extremely rare situations, it is possible to orchestrate a lie in which the player with the fully playable hand thinks that they are *Layered Finessed* when they really do not have the connecting card.
+- In extremely rare situations, it is possible to orchestrate a *Lie* in which the player with the fully playable hand thinks that they are *Layered Finessed* when they really do not have the connecting card.
 After they play their final card and it is not the matching card, they will know that they were *Purge Bluffed* and that nobody has the missing card.
 - Care has to be taken that the other player (e.g. the player who is not *Purge Bluffed*) will understand what is going on.
 For example, they might think that a *Patch Finesse* is happening.
 Thus, *Purge Bluffs* can only be done in expert games where there is **no other possible interpretation for what is happening**.
-- If the player blind-playing cards into a *Purge Bluff* realizes that a lie has occurred before they finish blind-playing their entire hand, they are supposed to stop.
+- If the player blind-playing cards into a *Purge Bluff* realizes that a *Lie* has occurred before they finish blind-playing their entire hand, they are supposed to stop.
 In other words, they are **not** supposed to continue blind-playing cards as a *Known Purge Bluff*.
 - Examples of a *Purge Bluff* can be found [here](examples/Purge_Bluff.md).

 <br />